ViennaTools/ViennaPS/docs/domain/surface.md

 S = \{\vec{x}\!: \, \phi(\vec{x}) = 0 \}.
 $$

-For a more detailed description of the Level-Set method, please refer to one of the following sources[^1].

 If the domain contains multiple LSs, the top LS wraps the entire structure and therefore represents the surface, while all other LS functions just describe material interfaces.
 Formally, the different material regions can be described by ${M}$ LS functions satisfying

 $$